 If the thought of having an IV is upsetting to you, please let your nurse know as soon as possible.
-You may be able to have a numbing cream placed on your hand which will numb the skin and lower the feeling of pain, so you will have very little (if any) discomfort when the IV is inserted.
-The numbing cream takes time to work, so it’s important to ask for it as soon as possible.
-Another option is a “J tip.”
-This places numbing medicine under your skin.
-Your skin is numbed right away.
+You may be able to have a numbing medicine placed under your skin, which numbs the area right away so you don’t feel the IV needle.
 When your anesthesia care provider or nurse starts your IV, try to stay as relaxed as possible.
 You can do this by taking slow, deep breaths, concentrating on something pleasant, or having your parent(s) or guardian(s) distract you with conversation.

 Remember, once the IV is started, the needle comes out and all that remains is a tiny plastic tube.
 When your surgeon feels you are taking fluids well after your surgery (and you are ready to go home), the plastic tube will be removed.